AmirBGitHub/machine-learning-projects/README.md

 The purpose of this project is to implement convolutional convolution neural network to determine whether the person in a portrait image is wearing glasses or not.
 The Celeb dataset was used which has more than 200k celebrity images in total.
 A publicly available convolutional neural network package from Tensorflow was used and trained on the Celeb images, hyperparameters were tuned and regularization was applied to improve the performance.

 The CelebFaces Attributes Dataset (CelebA) is a large-scale face attributes dataset with 202,599 celebrity images, each in color with an original definition of 178 x 218.
 Each image in the CelebA dataset is in “.jpg” format was imported and converted into 1D vector format.
 The evaluation will be performed by calculating classification error rate (𝐸 = 𝑁𝑤𝑟𝑜𝑛𝑔/𝑁𝑉) in under the one-hot coding scheme for “Eyeglasses” attribute from list_attr_celeba.txt file indicating whether the person in the picture is wearing glasses or not.

+# Project 12

+The attached CSV file lists the customer, date, and dollar value of orders placed at a store in 2017.
+The gender of each customer is also provided.

+The Python code will do the following:

+A) Assemble a dataframe with one row per customer and the following columns:
+    * customer_id
+    * gender
+    * most_recent_order_date
+    * order_count (number of orders placed by this customer)

+B) Plot the count of orders per week.

+C) Compute the mean order value for gender 0 and for gender 1 and determine the significance of difference.